semaphoreci/docs/language-swift_5cd0480e2c7d3a177d6e6388.md

-Semaphore allows building, testing and releasing iOS applications with customizable CI/CD workflows.
+Semaphore allows building, testing and releasing Swift, Objective-C and React Native applications with customizable CI/CD workflows.

 If you’re new to Semaphore, we recommend reading our [guided tour](https://docs.semaphoreci.com/article/77-getting-started) first.